chris1111/Fix-PackageMaker-APFS/README.md

 ### A fix for making PackageMaker working in APFS file system

 ### without the fix it does not preserve resources Forks in APFS File system
+- PackageMaker was designed to run on HFS+J

 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/captu540.png)